NVIDIA/aistore/README.md

        (consistently) the same for the same `(bucket, object)` pair and cluster configuration.
     3. redirect the request to the selected target.
-3. Target parses the bucket and object from the (redirected) request and determines whether the bucket is a DFC local bucket or a Cloud-based bucket.
+3. Target parses the bucket and object from the (redirected) request and determines whether the bucket is a AIStore local bucket or a Cloud-based bucket.
 4. Target then determines a `mountpath` (and therefore, a local filesystem) that will be used to perform the I/O operation.
 This time, the target computes HRW(configured mountpaths, bucket, object) on the input that, in addition to the same `(bucket, object)` pair includes all currently active/enabled mountpaths.